 And, at the last, Beowulf, whose primary conflicts are with beasts representative of reasons for feuding to begin, is killed in his old age by one such beast.
 And with his fall, the world turns its attention back to politics, specifically to the unanswered death of Eadgils at the hands of Weohstan: “That is the feud and the fierce enmity, / savage hatred among men, that I expect now,” (2999-3000).

 Presumably Wiglaf, Weohstan’s son, will be killed for that offense, thereby affirming that the cycle will not end.
 Even such striving as Beowulf accomplished could not free the future from the shackles of the past, nor could even his unique reign mark an end to the messy conflicts which result in tragedies like the Geatish-Swedish Wars.

 The historicization of the feuding conflicts represented in Beowulf are portrayed by the speaker as being futile, cyclical, and unending.
-Neither time nor an individual’s existence beyond such battling’s scope, as with Beowulf, is capable of at all distancing the world from the vengeances it harbors and enacts.
+Neither time nor the temporary leadership of and individual beyond such battling’s scope is capable (within the narrative) of permanently distancing the world’s inhabitants from the lust for vengeance they harbor and enact.

-In Beowulf it is affirmed that an existence outside of that culture is possible, with Beowulf himself proclaimed at the last not the strongest of kings, but the “mildest of men and the most gentle” (3181).
-Though the text ends with such a sentiment impermanent, the limitless glorification of Beowulf implies that all are compelled to emulate such qualities to their utmost ability.
+In Beowulf, however, it is affirmed that an existence outside of that culture is possible, with Beowulf himself proclaimed at the last not the strongest of kings, but the “mildest of men and the most gentle” (3181).
+This too, it is implied, is a path to greatness and glory.
+Though the text ends with such a sentiment being impermanent, the limitless glorification of Beowulf implies that all are compelled to emulate such qualities to their utmost ability.

 Ending Unending Feuds: